-GM, Canada union in final talks ahead of strike deadline
+No significant progress in auto talks with GM: Canada Unifor union

 A strike at Oshawa, which assembles the Chevrolet Impala, Buick Regal and Cadillac XTS sedans as well as some other overflow work, would not cause much hardship for GM.

-But if workers at its Ingersoll CAMI plant, who have the same union but a different contract, support the strike and refuse to install engines and transmissions diverted from U.S. or Mexican plants, it would be more damaging for GM.
+But if workers at its Ingersoll, Ontario, CAMI plant, who have the same union but a different contract, support the strike and refuse to install engines and transmissions diverted from U.S. or Mexican plants, it would be more damaging for GM.
 The CAMI plant assembles GM's strong-selling Chevrolet Equinox and the GMC Terrain.

 Unifor, which represents more than 20,000 autoworkers, has said its top priority is securing production of new vehicle models.
 Pensions and wages are also on the table.